rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 So Pilate, wishing to satisfy the crowd, released for them Barabbas, and having scourged Jesus, he delivered him to be crucified. ^1515

-And the soldiers led him away inside the palace (that is, the governor’s headquarters ), and they called together the whole battalion. ^1516
+And the soldiers led him away inside the palace (that is, the governor's headquarters), and they called together the whole battalion. ^1516

 And they clothed him in a purple cloak, and twisting together a crown of thorns, they put it on him. ^1517